solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 `blocktree_processor.rs`.
 The root of this `BankForks` is set to `S`.

 5) On startup, the validator calculates the first slot `S_n` from which it is not locked out for voting.
-Every validator persists its locktower state and must consult this state in order to boot safely and resume from a snapshot without being slashed.
-From this locktower state and the ancestry information embedded in the snapshot, a validiator can derive which banks, are "safe" (See the `Determining Vote Safety From a Snapshot and Locktower` section for more detals) to vote for.
+Every validator persists its tower state and must consult this state in order to boot safely and resume from a snapshot without being slashed.
+From this tower state and the ancestry information embedded in the snapshot, a validiator can derive which banks, are "safe" (See the `Determining Vote Safety From a Snapshot and Tower` section for more detals) to vote for.

 6) Periodically send canary transactions to the cluster using the validator's